 You should wear your ROM brace all the time unless instructed otherwise by your consultant.
-You will, however, need to remove for washing and skin checks.
+You will, however, need to remove for washing and skin checks daily on a regular basis.

 You should make sure you remove your brace at least twice a day to ensure there is no skin damage.
 When removing the brace, keep the knee straight and well supported, for example on your bed or sofa.
 If you notice any skin damage or irritation, please contact either the orthotic or physiotherapy department or your GP.